ece-09363/hello-world-nghiemthai1/README.md

 ### 2. Tell me something interesting about yourself
 My name is Thai.
 I'm also a Computer Science Minor and I am an International student from Vietnam.
+I can also speak a little Korean.